György Lázár: Retirement and later life

 In May 1988 at the party's national conference, when Kádár was replaced, Lázár was one of the few ancient leaders who were not elected to the new Central Committee.
 He lost all of his party functions.
 Lázár was retired in 1988.
-Since then, he has lived away from the public view.
+Since then, he lived away from the public view.
 In 2011 the issue of the former communist leaders and senior officials' high state pensions were highlighted.
 His name appeared on Heti Válaszs list, as well as the names of Béla Biszku or István Kovács.

 He died on 2 October 2014 at the age of 90 in Budapest.
 He was buried without publicity, his family informed Népszabadság on Lázár's death on 30 October 2014.